-- Flexible work hours or part-time work - Breaks throughout the day - Limited pressure or stress - · Limited walking, standing, reaching, or lifting - Need for specially-designed or assistive equipment - Personal assistance with some parts of business operations
+- Flexible work hours or part-time work - Breaks throughout the day - Limited pressure or stress - Limited walking, standing, reaching, or lifting - Need for specially-designed equipment or assistive technology - Personal assistance with some parts of business operations

 Think about things like business location, office equipment, office set-up, and ways of communicating with customers.
+Are there any accommodations you need?
+How will you set up your business to accommodate your disability?